DevopediaOrg/AcronymLookup/README.md

     - For all URLs in `data/data.csv`, download and save content: `python download.py`.
 Downloaded files are saved in `data/train` and `data/test` folders.
 - Data Pre-processing:
     - Extract acronym definitions and context by treating this as a Constraint Satisfaction Problem (CSP): `python csp/main.py`.
-    - Extracted data is saved in `definitions.csv`.
+    - Extracted data is saved in `data/definitions.csv`.
     - **TODO**: This extraction is not working very well at the moment.
-File `definitions.csv` has been manually edited.
+File `data/definitions.csv` has been manually edited.
+    - DB is updated with `python add2db.py`.
+This uses the file `data/definitions.csv`.
 - Model Training and Validation:
     - Data is read from database.
 Downloaded content is also used.
     - Train by calling `python train.py`.
 Multiple classifier models are saved as `trained_models/*.pkl` files.